Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
->  Data is now **modeled in Snowflake**, and we can now proceed to analyze the data using Snowflake time series functions.
+>  Data is now **modeled in Snowflake** and available in the **ANALYTICS** schema, and we can now proceed to analyze the data using Snowflake time series functions.
 >

 <!-- ------------------------ -->